Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 People who can enrol in Medicare are:

-Australian citizens,
+Australian citizens

-Permanent residents of Australia,
+Permanent and temporary residents of Australia

 People applying to become a permanent resident of Australia

-You may also be able to apply to enrol in Medicare if you’re visiting Australia from a country.
-Provided your country of origin has a reciprocal healthcare agreement with Australia.
+You may also be able to apply to enrol in Medicare if you’re visiting Australia from a country, provided your country of origin has a reciprocal healthcare agreement with Australia.
 (Each country agrees to assist visitors if they need medical attention while overseas).

 Enrolling means filling out Medicare’s form and providing some certified documents relating to your identity.
-Once you’re enrolled, you’ll be able to access a range of mental health services at a lower — or free — rate.
+Once you’re enrolled, you’ll be able to access a range of mental health services at a lower or free rate.

 a mental health plan which will include your results of the assessment and a plan setting out your goals for seeking therapy; and